jlkravitz/kesem-selection/README.md

     3. **NOTE:** *You should NOT continue past this step until all issues listed by `cross_reference.py` are manually resolved (i.e., by removing extra letters of reference and fixing names such that each application corresponds with exactly one letter of reference).
-Keep running `python3 cross_reference.py` until nothing is listed!*
+Keep running `python3 cross_reference.py` until nothing (except for references that truly don't have a matching applicant) is listed!*
 2. Optional: `python3 app_stats.py`
     1. This will list the applicant breakdown in each year and the gender breakdown within each year.
-    2. At this point, you can run this whenever – it only analyzes the data and changes nothing!
+    2. You can run this whenever you want – it only analyzes the data and changes nothing!
 3. `python3 assign_applicant_ids.py`
     1. This script assigns IDs to each application.
 This is for the purpose of anonymizing applications and for use in the final deliberation room (if your Rainbow decides to anonymize deliberations, too).